Q: Who can volunteer with the project?

 Q: What are the main volunteer activities while in the project?

 A: The main activities are monitoring the beach for sea turtle nesting and hatching activity early in the morning, observing sea turtle feeding area in the morning and afternoon, collecting weather data and awareness raising.
-In addition to these main activities, we may have several different kinds of activities depending of the time period; gardening, fresh water and land turtle survey and monitoring, beach and reef cleaning, environmental education, Thai culture and language lessons, games with children, village cleaning etc.
+In addition to these main activities, we may have several different kinds of activities depending of the time period; reef survey, beach and reef cleaning, environmental education, turtle talks or other awareness raising activities, helping with other wildlife monitoring activities, maintaining Community Conservation Center in Lions village etc.

 Q: How many hours per day will the volunteers work?